Guatemala asks U.S. for migrant protections due to volcano fallout

-The president’s action is due to the aftermath of a series of recent volcanic eruptions, said Marta Larra, a spokesperson for Guatemala’s Foreign Ministry.

-“The request is a response to the catastrophe caused by the Fuego volcano,” she said.
+“The request is a response to the catastrophe caused by the Fuego volcano,” Foreign Ministry spokeswoman Marta Larra said.

 Fuego, which means fire in Spanish, lies about 25 miles (40 km) southwest of the capital, Guatemala City, near the picturesque colonial town of Antigua, a UNESCO world heritage site.